zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/introduction/introduction.md

 This introduction covers the complete "parent" workshop.
 The objectives are written to cover all of the labs included in the workshop.

-Estimated Lab Time: n minutes
+Estimated Workshop Time: xx minutes

 ### About Product/Technology
 For the world’s most demanding enterprise applications and workloads, Oracle Database 21c is a converged database that delivers a high performance, highly available, secure and scalable data management platform for cloud as well as on-premises environments.